Chasing Pavements: Chart performance

 "Chasing Pavements" debuted at its peak of number two on the UK Singles Chart issued for 20 January 2008.
-The song remained at this position for three consecutive weeks and stayed on the chart for 25 weeks, earning a double Platinum certification from the British Phonographic Industry (BPI).
+The song remained at this position for three consecutive weeks and stayed on the chart for 25 weeks, earning a triple Platinum certification from the British Phonographic Industry (BPI).
 The song reached number 28 on the Canadian Hot 100.
 Music Canada certified it double Platinum.
 "Chasing Pavements" also peaked within the top 10 of national record charts, at number one in Norway, number two in Scotland, number four in Israel, Japan, number seven in Ireland, Italy, number eight in Denmark, number nine in the Netherlands, and number 10 in Belgium.
 The song received a Gold certification in Denmark, Italy, and Norway.
 On the US Billboard Hot 100, the song charted at number 21.
 The Recording Industry Association of America (RIAA) certified "Chasing Pavements" Platinum, which denotes one million copies sold, while Billboard reported it had sold 1.2 million units as of October 2011.

 Music video

 Synopsis

 The song's music video focuses on a car crash (a white Peugeot 505 saloon) occurring in Hyde Park, London.
 While set in London, the video was actually shot in Los Angeles.
+It was directed by Mathew Cullen.

 It features two views: one of the real-world in which the occupants of the car are lying motionless on the pavement following the accident, and the other (during the choruses) in which the camera shows them from above.
 Adele is seen in the first view, inside a car with a man.
 She sings before getting out of the car and walking past a group of people who are running towards the accident scene.
 Then, she stands beside a tree continuing to sing until it ends with the victims shown on stretchers, being wheeled away in different directions by ambulance crews tending to them.
 Adele is not one of the car crash victims.

 In the second view, the couple is shown from a bird's-eye view, but as if they are shot side-on and they 'come to life' and move as if standing up.
 The couple appear to reenact their relationship, starting from their first meeting when the woman dropped her scarf and the man handed it back to her.
 For a while the couple appears happy together, though it is short-lived; the man discovers that the woman had another lover.
 She writes something on a piece of paper and when the man reads it, he is angered, but he forgives her and they begin rekindling the passion they once had before the crash.
 When Adele sings the chorus for the final time, the couple dance on the pavement surrounded by the onlookers, who are now also dancing.
 The man and the woman dance gracefully and intimately, but in spite of all the joy, they are still just two bodies lying motionless on the pavement, and are then wheeled away by ambulance crews in different directions.